HTTP-RPC/Kilo/README.md

 If a service returns an error response, the default error handler will throw a `WebServiceException`.
 If the content type of the error response is "text/*", the deserialized response body will be provided in the exception message.
 A custom error handler can be supplied via the `setErrorHandler()` method.

-The following code snippet demonstrates how `WebServiceProxy` might be used to access the operations of the simple math service discussed earlier:
+The following code demonstrates how `WebServiceProxy` might be used to access the operations of the simple math service discussed earlier:

 ```java
 var webServiceProxy = new WebServiceProxy("GET", new URL(baseURL, "math/sum"));